 EduDoc+ is unique.
 It combines a full-length documentary with a thoroughly engaging, fully researched e-course for grades 11-12, suitable for in-class, remote or hybrid learning.
 It is also available to colleges, universities, Adult Continuing Education Classes, libraries and Historical Museums.
 When students connect with history and humanity, they can better understand their role in it.
 They'll grasp the value of empathy and respect for cultures other than their own.
 They'll examine issues of intervention and prevention.
 (AP students may be eligible for college credit upon course completion).

 Rwanda is Our First Course, Launching Fall 2021

-Our EduDoc e-course, Somebody’s Child: The Redemption of Rwanda is based on the award-winning documentary film of the same title.
-Shot on location in Rwanda, Africa, the full length film is the foundation of this course and will teach children what genocide is, how and why it happened, and how Rwanda is recovering and thriving decades later.
+Our EduDoc+ e-course, Somebody’s Child: The Redemption of Rwanda is based on the award-winning documentary film of the same title.
+Shot on location in Rwanda, Africa, the full length film is the foundation of this course and will teach students what genocide is, how and why it happened, and how Rwanda is recovering and thriving decades later.

 What makes this an outstanding must-have course?

 Somebody’s Child is a deeply engaging, dynamic and interactive course, that teaches students about the Rwandan genocide in a way that touches hearts, minds, and spirits.Its powerful content reminds us that losing sight of others’ humanity can have significant and potentially dangerous consequences.
 Students who take this course will engage upon an educational experience that will remain with them, for the rest of their lives.